 The Department of Surgery is responding to this collaborative effort with the establishment of a more formal basic science research program.
 New laboratory space has been secured in the research building currently under construction at the Baystate Medical Center.
 The animal care core facility will accommodate the departments research and training activities in minimal invasive surgery.
 A close collaboration has been formed with the Department of Biology at University of Massachusetts (Amherst).
 Recent recruitment efforts have identified surgical faculty with interest in molecular biology as it pertains to clinically relevant areas of oncology, trauma and critical care.
 Residents will be expected to conduct their basic science research within this more structured environment through the combined mentorship of clinicians and scientists.
 Graduate degrees (Masters or Doctorate) will be available through The Program of Molecular and Cellular Biology for residents who are interested in devoting two and three years of concentrated research respectively.

 The Pioneer Valley Life Sciences Institute was established in 2002 by the University of Massachusetts Amherst and Baystate Medical Center to provide a novel translational research environment for interdisciplinary teams of life scientists, physical scientists, engineers, and physicians.
 Through the Pioneer Valley Life Sciences Institute and the affiliation with University of Massachusetts Amherst, the Department of Surgery has established a formal basic science research program.
 Our surgical faculty contributes to a growing number of collaborations with scientists from University of Massachusetts Amherst Campus with interests in clinically relevant areas of oncology, plastics and reconstructive surgery, wound care and healing, trauma and critical care, bariatrics and endocrine surgery.
 These collaborations provide access to a wide range of scientific and engineering disciplines including many not found in traditional medical school environments.
-Residents are expected to conduct their basic science research within a structured environment through the combined mentorship of clinicians and scientists.
+Residents conduct their basic science research within a structured environment through the combined mentorship of clinicians and scientists.
 Graduate degrees (Masters or Doctorate) are available through the Molecular and Cellular Biology Graduate Program.
 There are opportunities for intramural funding through Rays of Hope Foundation, and Baystate’s Division of Academic Affairs.

 Goals and Objectives

-Residents in the surgical residency at Baystate Medical Center are encouraged to pursues research during their surgical residency and to learn critical review of the medical and surgical literature with the goal of becoming life long learners.
+Residents in the surgical residency at Baystate Medical Center are encouraged to pursue research during their surgical residency and to learn critical review of the medical and surgical literature with the goal of becoming life long learners.
 Exposure to the actual process of performing research will enable the resident to evaluate scientific studies with a more critical eye and will enable them to achieve a level of expertise in a particular area not possible during routine surgical residency.
 As a result of these two years of research the residents will generally pursue an academic career or an area of specialized training and practice.